isomerpages/nlb-reference/_singapore-history/Eurasians: resources on tracing family history.md

 <p>This resource guide is compiled by Lim Tin Seng.
 The information in this
 resource guide is valid as at 2013 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history on the subject.
-Please contact the Library for further reading materials on the topic.</p>
+Please contact the National Library for further reading materials on the topic.</p>
 <p>All Rights Reserved.
 National Library Board Singapore 2013.</p>